awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DB2.md

 + While a replication task is running, DMS captures CREATE TABLE DDLs only if the tables were created with the DATA CAPTURE CHANGE attribute\.
 + DMS doesn't support DB2 Database Partition Feature \(DPF\)\.
 + For ongoing replication \(CDC\), if you plan to start replication from a specific timestamp, you must set the `StartFromContext` connection attribute to the required timestamp\.
++ Currently, DMS doesn't support the Db2 pureScale Feature, an extension of DB2 LUW that you can use to scale your database solution\.

 ## Endpoint settings when using Db2 LUW as a source for AWS DMS<a name="CHAP_Source.DB2.ConnectionAttrib"></a>